 This creamy Italian salad dressing is exactly what you think it is—a creamy mix of garlic, mayo, red wine vinaigrette, oregano, and oil.
 It’s perfect on a crisp salad of iceberg, croutons, red onions, and everything else you remember from restaurant versions.

-As a few of our testers noted, this Italian dressing is a perfect replication of the hoagie and sub sauces from their youth.
-Apart from that, we can also heartily recommend using it for a marinade for meat or veg, dressing for pasta salad, mixing it into your tuna or egg salad sandwich, or drizzled over roasted vegetables.
+As a few of our testers noted, this Italian dressing is a great copycat recipe of the hoagie and sub sauces from their youth.
+Apart from that, we can also heartily recommend using it for a marinade for meat or veg, a dressing for pasta salad, mixing it into your egg or tuna salad sandwich, or drizzled over roasted vegetables.

 Creamy Italian Salad Dressing

 - 1 large garlic clove smashed

 - Coarse kosher salt

 - 2 tablespoons red wine vinegar

 - 1/2 teaspoon dried oregano